Blasteeeeer/handwritten-digit-recognition/README.md

 # handwritten-digit-recognition
-using MNIST data set CNN model is implemented.
+using MNIST data set CNN model is implemented for english handwritten digit recognition.